mihdan15/mihdan15/README.md

 # 💫 About Me:
-Hi, I'm Mihdan ADvani !
+Hi, I'm Mihdan Advani !
 I am a student currently studying Information Technology.
 I am passionate about learning and experimenting with new technologies, and am currently focusing on learning web development and coding.<br><br>I am particularly interested in applying machine learning and data science techniques to solve real-world problems, and am always looking for ways to improve my skills in these areas.
 In my free time, I enjoy participating in hackathons and working on personal projects to improve my skills and broaden my knowledge.
 I am always looking for new opportunities to collaborate and learn from others in the tech community.<br><br>You can check out some of my projects on my GitHub profile, or visit my website at https://mihdanadvani.my.id/ to learn more about me.

 ## 🌐 Socials: